 2) Start off by setting the requirements right: An issue caught right at the start of a Software Test Life Cycle (STLC) is likely to cause less damage as opposed to a bug that goes into production.
 It’s quite obvious, yet many development teams face the consequences of neglecting this factor.

 3) Automate where possible: Test automation will free up your resources from repetitive tasks.
-This will allow the to focus on high-priority tasks– ultimately resulting in increased productivity, output and accuracy.
+This will allow them to focus on high-priority tasks– ultimately resulting in increased productivity, output and accuracy.

 4) Leverage task management and engagement best-practices: Managing frequent change requests while working against tight deadlines can be detrimental to product quality.
 Testing teams can avoid this trap by leveraging Jira boards and make the best of Scrum and Kanban methodologies.